Dental Internships Abroad

 - Role: Observing local dentists and performing routine tasks in various departments at hospitals, clinics, and community outreach programs.

-- None for Ghana, India, Kenya, Sri Lanka, and Tanzania.
+- Requirements: None for Ghana, Kenya, Nepal, Sri Lanka, and Tanzania

 Interning abroad on one of our dental internships is a fantastic way to gain practical international experience in dentistry.
 Whether you are hoping to get into dental school, a trained professional looking to gain some dental work experience abroad, or somewhere in between, you will have a role to play in one of the hospitals and clinics we work with.
 Your dentistry internship abroad is tailored, whenever possible, to both your level of experience your interests.